24/7 Live Streaming – Building a Continuous Live Stream Channel

 New Distribution Models

-With the development of Smart TVs which are connected to the internet, it’s becoming increasingly easier for content producers to offer linear video content alongside their VOD products.
-Not only that but the viewing patterns are also changing – the amount of people enjoying video content on devices such as mobile phones or tablets is increasing drastically.
+With the development of Smart TVs connected to the internet, it’s becoming incredibly easier for content producers to offer linear video content alongside their VOD products.
+Besides, the viewing patterns are changing concurrently – the number of people enjoying video content on devices such as mobile phones or tablets is skyrocketing.

-Due to this new distribution model, it’s perfectly feasible for a company to start broadcasting 24/7 streams within a reasonable budget and with a small supporting staff.
+Thanks to this new distribution model, it’s perfectly feasible for a company to start broadcasting 24/7 streams within a reasonable budget and with a trickle of supporting staff.

 Building a 24/7 Stream Channel

-Building your own linear streaming channel may present a challenge for some website owners, but overall it’s not that tricky if you know which steps you need to take and the equipment you will need.
+Building your own linear streaming channel may represent a challenge for some website owners, but overall it’s not that tricky if you know the essential steps and equipment.

 Online Video Platforms & 24/7 Streaming

-Before you can launch your linear live stream, you will need an online video platform to host and distribute your content to viewers.
+Before launching your linear live stream, you will need an online video platform to host and distribute your content to viewers.

 In short, WpStream features include: